Rafael Devers Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks sixth in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Mariners pitching staff ranks sixth in the league.

-- The Mariners' 3.82 team ERA ranks fifth across all league pitching staffs.
+- The Mariners' 3.84 team ERA ranks fourth across all league pitching staffs.

-- Mariners pitchers combine to give up the fifth-fewest home runs in baseball (115 total, 1.1 per game).
+- Mariners pitchers combine to surrender 117 home runs (1.1 per game), the ninth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.